rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter whether the package in the file system needs to be updated with the one hosted on the Remote Repository Service when no corresponding package information was found on the file system.
+Filter whether the package in the file system needs to be updated with the one hosted on the Version Control System when no corresponding package information was found on the file system.
 Fired during client update API request.

 **Parameters**